-By Soraya Joseph

-It’s been nearly 25 years since the release of the Woody Harrelson and Wesley Snipes hoops classic, White Men Can’t Jump, and it’s still the talk of Tinseltown.
+It’s been over 25 years since the release of the Woody Harrelson and Wesley Snipes hoops classic, White Men Can’t Jump, and it’s still the talk of Tinseltown.
 So much so that LA Clippers star Blake Griffin is teaming up with Black-ish creator Kenya Barris for a possible reboot of the movie.

 However, while news of a remake got fans reminiscing on streetball hustlers Billy and Sidney, we couldn’t help but to remember their leading ladies who kept them on their toes and bailed them out on more than one occasion.
 Gloria and Rhonda (played by actresses Rosie Perez and Tyra Ferrell, respectively), were the heart behind Billy and Sidney’s polar-opposite hustles.

 Gloria Clemente was Billy’s ride-or-die chick who had both beauty and brains.
 She was on the run with Billy cross-country after his gambling debt made him hot with a group of notorious mobsters.
 Despite the fact that Gloria was more into an honest way of living, she stuck by Billy’s side the whole time he scammed his way on the courts.

 Gloria would often be Billy’s voice of reason, even if her words fell on deaf ears.
 Who can forget when she made him hip to being double-crossed by his own partner?
 Or when she finally lived out her dream of making it to (and winning) Jeopardy, she went half on her coins with bae.